google/docsy-example/content/en/docs/RemoteScope API/_index.md

 ---

 {{% pageinfo %}}
-Getting started, authentication, tutorials - everything you need to kmow to use the RemoteScope API
+Getting started, authentication, tutorials - everything you need to know to use the RemoteScope API
 {{% /pageinfo %}}

 We'll add more information here shortly.